-2012 Annual Meeting and EXPO: More than 6,000 landscape architecture professionals from across the U.S. and around the world gather annually to enjoy the fellowship of our profession, reconnect with the fundamental elements of design, and earn professional development hours.
+More than 6,000 landscape architecture professionals and students from across the U.S. and around the world will gather in Boston, November 15-18, to enjoy the fellowship of our profession, reconnect with the fundamental elements of design, and earn professional development hours.

 As the national professional association for landscape architects, ASLA has more than 18,000 members and 48 chapters, representing all 50 states, U.S. territories, and 68 countries around the world.
 ASLA members enjoy many benefits and discounts.
 Two of the most important benefits are ASLA’s efforts to raise awareness of the profession and legislative advocacy on issues that matter most to the profession.